-The energy measurement part of the ADE7116/ADE7156/ADE7166/ADE7169/ADE7566/ADE7569 has its own interrupt vector for the 8052 core, Vector Address 0x004B (see the Interrupt Vectors section).
-The bits set in the Interrupt Enable 1 SFR (MIRQENL, Address 0xD9), Interrupt Enable 2 SFR (MIRQENM, Address 0xDA), and Interrupt Enable 3 SFR (MIRQENH, Address 0xDB) enable the energy measurement interrupts that are allowed to interrupt the 8052 core.
-If an event is not enabled, it cannot create a system interrupt.
+The energy measurement part of the ADE5166/ADE5169/ADE5566/ADE5569 has its own interrupt vector for the 8052 core, Vector Address 0x004B (see the Interrupt Vectors section).
+The bits set in the Interrupt Enable 1 SFR (MIRQENL, Address 0xD9), Interrupt Enable 2 SFR (MIRQENM, Address 0xDA), and Interrupt Enable 3 SFR (MIRQENH, Address 0xDB) enable the

-The ADE interrupt stays active until the status bit that has created the interrupt is cleared.
+The ADE interrupt stays active until the status bit that created the interrupt is cleared.
 The status bit is cleared when a 0 is written to this register bit.